cjunisl/Yuzu-Process-Priority/README.md

 # Yuzu-Process-Priority

-Permanently set process priority in Yuzu.
+These registry entries allow you to set Yuzu's process priority permanently.

+This may help resolve the audio issue in Crash Team Racing Nitro Fueled.